Name: Kirsten Vega

 What are you most looking forward to in the coming year?

 Grantmaking is cyclical and some grant periods last multiple years, like the CDP Production Grant.
-In this coming year I’m excited to work on all six grant lines at nearly every stage—the application period, awards, program evaluation—to fully familiarize myself.
+In this coming year I’m excited to work on all six grant lines at nearly every stage—the application period, awards, program evaluation.
 Secondly, visiting grantees!
 To attend their events and visit their communities is to truly travel the entire state of California.

 And, as a lifelong ballet dancer, I am holding my breath for this fall when the Mariinsky Ballet will bring its famous production of La Bayadere to Cal Performances.

 At California Humanities, we strongly believe that the humanities are a relevant and meaningful way to connect us to each other.
 How do you see this coming across in our everyday lives?

 Saul Bellow said, “People don’t realize how much they are in the grip of ideas.
 We live among ideas much more than we live in nature.”
 To me, the humanities are how we explore the ecosystem of ideas in which we live.

 Tell us one thing that you would like people who don’t already know you to know about you?